Billings, Montana: Media

+Newspapers

 The largest media market in Montana and Wyoming, Billings is serviced by a variety of print media.
-Newspaper service includes the Billings Gazette, a daily morning broadsheet newspaper printed in Billings, Montana, and owned by Lee Enterprises.
+Newspaper service includes the Billings Gazette, a daily morning broadsheet newspaper owned by Lee Enterprises.
 It is the largest daily newspaper in Montana, with a Sunday circulation of 52,000 and a weekday circulation of 47,000.
 It publishes three editions: the state edition, which circulates in most of Eastern Montana and all of South Central Montana; the Wyoming edition, which circulates in Northern Wyoming; and the city edition, which circulates in Yellowstone County.

 Yellowstone County News is the next leading print newspaper, owned by Jonathan & Tana McNiven.
 It is published on a weekly basis and provides news and columns for "Yellowstone County and the communities of Lockwood, Shepherd, Huntley, Worden, Ballanatine, Pompey's Pillar, Custer and Billings."
 It is also recognized as the Publication of Record for both the City of Billings and Yellowstone County.

 Other publications include other more specialized weekly and monthly publications.

+Magazines

-Billings also has several community magazines including Magic City Magazine and Yellowstone Valley Woman.
+Billings has several community magazines including Magic City Magazine, which features local feature stories and unique human interest pieces, and Yellowstone Valley Woman.

-The Billings Beet also provides the region with satirical news.
+Television and radio

 The Billings area has four major non-news television stations, two major news television stations, one community television station, four PBS channels and several Low-Power Television (LPTV) channels.
+The major TV stations include KTVQ channel 2 (CBS affiliate and part of the Montana Television Network [MTN]), KHMT channel 4 (FOX affiliate), KSVI channel 6 (ABC affiliate with The CW on DT2), KULR-TV channel 8 (NBC affiliate) and PBS member station KBGS-TV on channel 16.

-It is also served by twenty-two commercial radio stations and Yellowstone Public Radio (NPR).
+It is also served by twenty-two commercial radio stations, Yellowstone Public Radio (NPR), and a Low-Power (LP) radio station.
+KFHW-LP is a radio station at 101.1 FM in Billings, an extension of the Yellowstone County News, also known as "YCN Radio" and/or "YCN Sports & Radio."

 Infrastructure

-The Billings Canal (aka, The Big Ditch), used for irrigation, runs through Billings.
+Several large irrigation ditches, including the Billings Bench Water Association Canal, run through Billings.